ssube/isolex/docs/getting-started.md

       - [Start Job](#start-job)
       - [Merge Pull Request](#merge-pull-request)

-## Concept
+## Concepts

 ## Running

 ### Config

 The bot comes with a [reference config file](./isolex.yml) with somewhat reasonable defaults that show off most core features.
-The local build will use this config file, remote deploys will need a config file provided.
+The local build will use this config file, remote deploys will need a config file to be mounted.

+### Secrets

 This config file does require some secrets to be defined in the environment.
 They are: